Chapter 6, § 680: Clemency

 (b) Upon granting a motion to withdraw, unless the defendant is represented by similarly qualified counsel or representation is waived by the defendant, the court must appoint counsel to represent the defendant for any available clemency proceedings.

-Upon appointment of counsel for habeas corpus proceedings brought under 28 U.S.C. § 2254, the district court should issue appointed counsel two CJA payment vouchers (Form CJA 30 (Death Penalty Proceedings: Appointment of and Authority to Pay Court Appointed Counsel)); one designated for the habeas corpus proceeding and one designated for a potential clemency proceeding.
+Upon appointment of counsel for habeas corpus proceedings brought under 28 U.S.C. § 2254, the district court should issue appointed counsel two CJA payment vouchers through the eVoucher system (Form CJA 30 (Death Penalty Proceedings: Appointment of and Authority to Pay Court Appointed Counsel)): one designated for the habeas corpus proceeding and one designated for a potential clemency proceeding.

 (a) Consistent with § 640, courts are encouraged to require counsel appointed in 28 U.S.C. § 2254 proceedings to submit a proposed initial clemency budget for court approval that will be subject to modification in light of facts and developments that emerge as the case proceeds.

 (b) The district court, in consultation with counsel, should determine when the clemency budget should be submitted — early in the habeas corpus proceedings, or at the beginning of the clemency work.
-In order to allow sufficient time for clemency preparation, budgeting should occur well in advance of final resolution of the case in the courts.
+To allow sufficient time for clemency preparation, budgeting should occur well in advance of final resolution of the case in the courts.